-538.2.2 Permitted
+539.2.2 Permitted

 - a) A double bridle with cavesson noseband i.e. bridoon and curb with curb chain (made of metal or leather) is permitted, as authorized by the Dressage Rules.
-Double bridle is not allowed for one star level CCIs and CICs. - b) A snaffle bridle of which the bit is made of metal, leather, rubber or plastic material is also permitted as authorised by the Dressage Rules.
-It must be made entirely of leather, except for a small disc of sheepskin, which may be used in the intersection of the two leather straps of a crossed noseband. - c) A breast plate may be used.
+Double bridle is not allowed for one star level CCIs and CICs. - a) A snaffle bridle of which the bit is made of metal, rubber or plastic material is also permitted as authorised by the Dressage Rules.
+The bridle must be made entirely of leather, except for a small disc of sheepskin, which may be used in under the intersection of the two leather straps of a crossed noseband. - b) A breast plate may be used.

-For drawings of permitted bits and nosebands, see Dressage Annex table Bits and table Nosebands.
+For drawings of permitted bits and nosebands, see Dressage Rules, table Bits and table Nosebands.
 Certain tests may specify that only a snaffle bridle is allowed.